IRENDD/Online-Shopping-Cart/README.md

 ## About the project
-This project is an online shopping cart system that allows users to browse products, add items to their shopping cart, and complete orders with secure payment processing.
-It supports user authentication, dynamic product management, and real-time updates to the shopping cart and order statuses.
-The backend is implemented in Java, while Oracle SQL is used for database management.
+The Online Shopping Cart project is a full-featured platform that allows users to browse products, add them to their cart, and complete orders through a secure checkout process.
+This system is built to simulate a real-world e-commerce application with robust back-end and front-end functionalities, enabling user management, product handling, and transaction processing.

 ## Features
-1. User Authentication: Secure registration and login functionality.
+1. User Authentication: Secure registration and login functionality; Role-based access control (admin, customer); Profile management and order history.
-2. Product Management: Admin users can add, update, and remove products from the catalog.
+2. Product Management: Admins can add, update, delete, and manage product listings; Support for product categories, descriptions, pricing, and stock levels.
-3. Cart Operations: Users can add, remove, and adjust quantities of items in their cart.
+3. Cart Operations: Users can add, remove, or update the quantity of items in their cart; Dynamic calculation of totals and discounts.
-4. Order Processing: Complete checkout process with order summary and payment handling.
+4. Order Processing: Complete checkout process, including payment information; Generation of order summary and confirmation; Order status tracking for users.
 5. Database Integration: All data is stored and managed using Oracle SQL.
 6. Error Handling and Validation: Comprehensive input validation and error handling.